Ministry of Religious Affairs (Indonesia): History

-Plans for the creation of a Ministry of Religious Affairs was proposed for first time in the meeting of Committee for Preparatory Work for Indonesian Independence by Mohammad Yamin at 11 July 1945.
+Plans for the creation of a Ministry of Religious Affairs was proposed for first time in the meeting of the Committee for Preparatory Work for Indonesian Independence by Mohammad Yamin on 11 July 1945.
 He proposed to create special religion-related ministry, Ministry of Islamic Affairs, which ensures Indonesian Muslim affairs.
-However, this proposal didn't gather much reception.
+However, this proposal didn't gather much of a reception.

-For a second time, the creation of a Ministry of Religious Affairs was proposed in session of Preparatory Committee for Indonesian Independence at 19 August 1945.
+The creation of the Ministry of Religious Affairs was proposed for the second time in a session of the Preparatory Committee for Indonesian Independence on 19 August 1945.
 The proposal was accepted by six from 27 members.
 Johannes Latuharhary, who rejected the proposal, proposed to handle religion affairs in Ministry of Education.
 Abdul Abbas supported Johannes' proposal.
 Iwa Kusumasumatri agreed that religious affairs should be handled by the ministry, however rejected the creation of special-religion ministry because of national scope of government.
 Ki Hadjar Dewantara proposed that religious affairs should be handled by Ministry of Home Affairs.
 The session rejected the creation of Ministry of Religious Affairs.
 Thus, Ministry of Religious Affairs had not been created until First Sjahrir Cabinet.

-The creation of Ministry of Religious Affairs was re-proposed, for a 3rd time to Badan Pekerja Komite Nasional Indonesia Pusat at 11 November 1946 by K.H.
+The creation of the Ministry of the Religious Affairs was re-proposed for the third time to the Working Committee of the Central Indonesian National Committee on 11 November 1945 by K.H.
 Abudardiri, K.H.
 Saleh Suaidy, and M. Sukoso Wirjosaputro.
 This proposal was also supported by Mohammad Natsir, Muwardi, Marzuki Mahdi, and Kartosudarmo.
-The proposal was accepted during the sessions of the Committee on 25–28 November 1945, thus the Ministry of Religious Affairs was created at 3 January 1946 with Haji Mohammad Rasjidi as Minister of Religious Affairs.
-Haji Mohammad Rasjidi was State Minister at the time that handled Islamic affairs.
+The proposal was accepted during the sessions of the Committee on 25–28 November 1945.
+Thus, the Ministry of Religious Affairs was created on 3 January 1946, with Haji Mohammad Rasjidi appointed the first Minister of Religious Affairs.
+Haji Mohammad Rasjidi was the State Minister of the Cabinet at the time that handled Islamic affairs.
 The Ministry of Religious Affairs took over marriage, religious court, mosque and hajj affairs from Ministry of Home Affairs, Islamic High Court from Ministry of Justice and religious education from Ministry of Education, Pedagogy and Culture.
+The 1946 legislation also provided for the protection of Indonesia's Catholics and Protestants under the ministry's framework.